U.S. Relations With Vietnam

 U.S. Assistance to Vietnam

-In the 1980s, Vietnam introduced market reforms, opened up the country for foreign investment, and improved the business climate.
-It became one of the fastest-growing economies in the world.
-Vietnam's rapid economic transformation and global integration has lifted millions out of poverty and has propelled the country to the ranks of lower-middle-income status.
 U.S. assistance in Vietnam focuses on consolidating gains to ensure sustainable economic development while promoting good governance and the rule of law.
-Assistance projects aim to deepen regulatory reforms, improve the capacity and independence of Vietnam's judicial and legislative bodies, and promote more effective public participation in the law and regulation-making processes.
-The U.S. assists the Government of Vietnam to bring its laws and practices into compliance with international labor standards and effectively enforce labor laws and uphold workers’ rights.
-U.S. assistance also seeks to support Vietnam's response to climate change and other environmental challenges, including remediating Agent Orange/dioxin contamination, strengthening the country’s health and education systems, and assisting vulnerable populations.
-The U.S. and Vietnam successfully concluded the first phase of dioxin remediation at Danang International Airport in 2017 and are discussing continued collaboration on the clean-up of dioxin contamination at Bien Hoa Air Base.
-Both sides also pledged to combat climate change via climate mitigation and adaptation measures.
+Assistance projects aim to deepen regulatory reforms, improve the capacity and independence of Vietnam’s judicial and legislative bodies, and promote more effective public participation in the law and regulation-making processes.
+The United States also assists the Government of Vietnam to bring its laws and practices into compliance with international labor standards and effectively enforce labor laws and uphold workers’ rights.
+U.S. assistance seeks to support Vietnam’s response to climate change and other environmental challenges, including remediating Agent Orange/dioxin contamination, strengthening the country’s health and education systems, and assisting vulnerable populations.
+The United States and Vietnam successfully concluded the first phase of dioxin remediation at Danang International Airport in 2017, and in December 2019 commenced a 10-year remediation project at Bien Hoa Air Base as well as a $65 million initiative to provide assistance to persons with disabilities in conflict-affected provinces.

 Bilateral Economic Relations

 Since entry into force of the U.S.-Vietnam bilateral trade agreement in 2001, trade between the two countries and U.S. investment in Vietnam have grown dramatically.
-The U.S. and Vietnam have concluded a trade and investment framework agreement; they also have signed textile, air transport, and maritime agreements.
-U.S. exports to Vietnam include agricultural products, machinery, yarn/fabric, and vehicles.
+The United States and Vietnam have concluded a trade and investment framework agreement; they also have signed textile, air transport, customs, and maritime agreements.
+U.S. exports to Vietnam include machinery, computers and electronics, yarn/fabric, agricultural products, and vehicles.
 U.S. imports from Vietnam include apparel, footwear, furniture and bedding, agricultural products, seafood, and electrical machinery.
-U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to nearly $52 billion in 2016.
-In 2016, Vietnam was America’s fastest growing export market.
-U.S. exports to Vietnam grew by 77 percent between 2014-2016.
-U.S. exports to Vietnam were worth over $10 billion in 2016, and U.S. imports in 2016 were worth $42 billion.
-U.S. investment in Vietnam has grown significantly over the past eight years to nearly $10 billion.
-The U.S. and Vietnam intend to establish the U.S.-Vietnam Joint Commission on Civil Nuclear Cooperation to facilitate the implementation of the 123 Agreement on the peaceful uses of nuclear activity, which came into force in October 2014.
-An expanding civil nuclear partnership will help reduce emissions from the global power sector and establish the highest standards of nuclear safety, security, and nonproliferation.
+U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to over $90 billion in 2020.
+U.S. goods exports to Vietnam were worth over $10 billion in 2020, and U.S. goods imports in 2020 were worth $79.6 billion.
+U.S. investment in Vietnam was $2.6 billion in 2019.